JanSuthacheeva/JanSuthacheeva/README.md

 - A passionate Self-Taught Back-End Developer
 - Former Lead Consultant in the Area of Simulationmodels in Automotive Industry
 - Currently working at Buzzwoo Asia Co.
-Ltd. in Chiang Mai, Thailand
+Ltd. in Chiang Mai, Thailand where I mainly use PHP/Laravel to develop Custom Backend solutions.
+- Personal projects will be written in Go.
 - I’m always open for collaborations and contributions or even new professional opportunities.
-This is [my CV](CV-Jan-Steikowski.pdf)

 <br><br>